foreverLoveWisdom/foreverLoveWisdom/README.md

 Ruby on Rails builds upon Ruby, and `my enjoyment of Ruby underscores my passion for Ruby on Rails` 🤩.

 ### 🤔💻🔨 How I approach software engineer
 As a software engineer, I embrace a 🔄 `continuously evolving approach` to learning and growth.
 I'm dedicated to 🤔 maintaining `curiosity` and `openness` towards new technologies and techniques, always `seeking ways to improve my skills and knowledge`.
 When tackling challenges or seeking advice, I `prioritize solutions that benefit my team and organization` 👥.
-I am 🎉 passionate about crafting code that is `simple, readable, and easy to maintain and update`, recognizing the importance of 🌱 sustainability and scalability.
+I am 🎉 passionate about crafting code that is `readable, scalable, and maintainable`.
 Moreover, I understand that 🌊 `change is constant` in both software engineering and life, and I'm `prepared to adapt and evolve` to stay ahead 🏃‍♂️📈🔄.

 ### 📚🧑‍💻🎓 My Skills
 - **Quick learning, adapting** to new technologies, teams, and organizations 🚀